guilhermedfs/iOS-Swift-Training/README.md

 <br><br>
 **WarCard:** this app presents some functions of Xcode like putting elements on a new Stack View.
 It has a card game template, though it's not functional.
 ## SwiftUI

+## Playgroud
+Here we have some codes for praticing concepts of Swift programming and object-oriented programming.